 speculative way she saves for these moments.

 Concern written deep in the lines I see more and more on her face.
-More than once she has thrown me out of her
+More than once she's kicked me out of her bed

 have since learned the art of lightness.